EricElmoznino/Attitude_4/README.md

 # Attitude_4
-Phase 4 of developing an AI that can determine attitude (orientation and position) from a sequence of images.
+Phase 4 of developing an AI with TensorFlow that can determine attitude (orientation and position) from a sequence of images.

 File Descriptions:
 - Attitude_4.py: